savonet/book/streaming.md

 up or slows down audio, such as `stretch`.
-But it also holds more subtly for operators such as `cross`, which is responsible for crossfading successive tracks in a source: during the lapse of time where the operator combines data from an end of track with the beginning of the other other, the crossing operator needs twice as much stream data.
+But it also holds more subtly for operators such as `cross`, which is responsible for crossfading successive tracks in a source: during the lapse of time where the operator combines data from an end of track with the beginning of the next one, the crossing operator needs twice as much stream data.
 After ten tracks, with a crossing duration of six seconds, one more minute will have passed for the source compared to the time of the crossing operator.